FIWARE/data-space-connector/README.md

 ### Examples

-* Various examples for the deployment of the FIWARE Data Space Connector can be found in the [examples](https://github.com/FIWARE-Ops/data-space-connector/tree/main/examples) folder of the FIWARE-Ops [data-space-connector repository](https://github.com/FIWARE-Ops/data-space-connector)
+* Various examples for the deployment of the FIWARE Data Space Connector, including an entire "Minimal Viable Dataspace", can be found in the [examples](https://github.com/FIWARE-Ops/data-space-connector/tree/main/examples) folder of the FIWARE-Ops [data-space-connector repository](https://github.com/FIWARE-Ops/data-space-connector)
 * A description and ArgoCD-based deployment of a full demo-setup of a data space following the DSBA recommendations,